Jillderon/daily-deals/PROCESS.md

 ## Monday day 11 - 23/01/2017
 - I'm stuck on two functionality things. so I'm creating an app icon (https://makeappicon.com/) so I get the feeling that at least I got something accomplished today.
+- Add pictures to my storyboard (the four little canal houses)